 Shoppers will love Bandon by the Sea, which offers shops, galleries, and restaurants.
 You can also visit the Coquille River Lighthouse, which is open from mid-May through September.

-There are 103 full hookup sites at Bullards Beach along with 82 sits with electric and water.
-A dump station is also located on site.
+There are 103 full hookup sites at Bullards Beach along with 82 sites with electric and water.
+A dump station is also located on-site.

 20. Sunset Bay State Park